whage/whage.github.io/_posts/2022-01-01-new-year-thoughts.md

 We are also buying our first home.
 Lots of things in the past few months.
 And now, here I am, sitting at the desk writing this post thinking about how in 2 days, I'll be back in the saddle.
-I really can't complain about my current job... we are paid very well, we use interesting tech, I'm in a decent team with quite little stress and lots of flexibility... but still I feel like I'm speding 8 hours a day doing stuff I don't care about.
+I really can't complain about my current job... we are paid very well, we use interesting tech, I'm in a decent team with quite little stress and lots of flexibility... but still I feel like I'm spending 8 hours a day doing stuff I don't care about.
 I really want to change that.

 First, I need to finish my studies this month.